bacionejs/cat/README.md

 📰 **Inter-Galactic Gazette** reader comments:

-> I can't believe I played this lovely little zen game the whole trip to Alpha Centauri...helped me reconnect with my hometown in a nostalgic way
+> I played this lovely little zen game the whole way to Alpha Centauri...nostalgic memories of my hometown
 > – Rick from New York

-> A snowy run across Gotham's rooftop always calms the femme fatale Catwoman in me 😼
+> A snowy run across Gotham's rooftops always calms the femme fatale Catwoman in me 😼
 > – Stefanie from Australia

 > No missions, no levels, no chaos...even jumping is optional